Mary Immaculate Catholic Church, Waverley: Waverley

 Waverley municipality was proclaimed in 1859.
 By the 1880s trams were running to the beaches in the Eastern Suburbs and Waverley became a popular picnic spot.
-Waverley Park had a splendid oval, used by the established Waverley District Cricket Club.
+Waverley Park had an oval, used by Waverley District Cricket Club.

 Waverley Cemetery was established in 1877 on the site of the old tram terminus, on a beautiful site near the ocean.
 It houses many historically notable people.

 The 1866 NSW Gazetteer described Waverley as having Clough's Windmill, Allan's Soap Works, Dickson's Soap and Candle Works and Scott's Blacking and Fireworks Factory.
 There were also four quarries producing excellent freestone.
 Today however, it is an attractive residential suburb, just west of Tamarama Beach.

 Mary Immaculate Group

 The first Catholic Church was built in 1854 on the site of the nearby St Charles School.
 Later churches were built on the same site in 1866 and 1902.

 In 1879 the Franciscan Order of Friars took over the work of the Waverley Parish.
 In 1891 they built their Friary on this site, which had been gifted to the Order.
 The Friars initially conducted church services in various churches constructed on the nearby St. Charles School site, however as these no longer catered for the growing Catholic population a new church was built adjacent to the Friary in 1912.
 The church originally had Romanesque features designed by architectural firm, Sheerin and Hennessy and built by John Ptolomy.
 In 1928-9 the church had a major Classical remodelling undertaken to the design of Hennessy and Hennessy, with W. J. Bolton the builder.
 In 1928-9 the Friary was also extended with new Juniorette College constructed at its rear.
 A grotto was also built between the church and the Friary around this time.

 One of the Fathers planted the (now large) Hill's fig tree and other plantings in c.
 1937.
 Aerial photographs from the 1930s and 1943 show the buildings, but also the surrounding garden, wall and trees along the Victoria Street frontage.

 The Juniorette was relocated to Robertson in 1946, however the old building continued to be a focus of the Order until the late 1980s when the original Friary was demolished following a fire, and the current Friary built in its place.
 It is assumed that the brick driveway extending from the street and some landscaping and planting between the buildings were added at this time.
 Part of the site has also been sold and the area around the site developed as a nursing home.
 The church, associated wall and garden remain as prominent landmarks in the area.